Overview of Thailand's Dairy Industry

 Milk Production and Dairy Cattle

-The Thai dairy industry supports approximately 550,000 dairy cattle, contributing to an annual milk production of around 1.4 million tonnes.
-Additionally, the presence of dairy goats boosts niche dairy segments within the country.
+The Thai dairy sector is supported by approximately 550,000 dairy cattle, which contribute to an annual milk production of around 1.4 million tonnes.
+Additionally, dairy goats enhance niche segments within the country's dairy industry.

 Milk Processing and Dairy Production

-Annually, about 1.2 million tonnes of milk is processed in Thailand.
-The cheese industry, though nascent, produces around 5,000 tonnes per year.
-The production of milk powder and whey stands at roughly 15,000 tonnes, with imports bridging the gap in domestic demand.
+Thailand processes about 1.2 million tonnes of milk annually.
+The cheese industry, though still developing, produces around 5,000 tonnes annually.
+The country's production of milk powder and whey is approximately 15,000 tonnes, with imports necessary to meet the domestic demand.

 Key Enterprises and Farms